Wappsto/javascript-wappsto-wapp/README.md

 let timestamp = value.getReportTimestamp();
 ```

-If you need to report multiple historical data, you can speficy an array of data, timestamp pairs.
+If you need to report multiple historical data, you can specify an array of data, timestamp pairs.

 ```javascript
 await value.report([